This page guides you through Git setup and contribution process.

 Before you create a pull request, make sure

-- A corresponding JIRA issue is created and has a clear problem description.
+- A corresponding Github issue is created and has a clear problem description.

 - Make sure you follow Coding Guidelines.